-The goal of this training program is to answer the problems participants bring to the class.
-We do this in a practical way, so that you have realistic answers that you can work with when you go back to your working environment.
+The goal of this training program is firstly to work with facilitation techniques while answering problems participants bring to the class secondly.
+We do this in a practical way.
+You will have real answers and techniques to apply them when you go back to your working environment.

-This training gives helpful answers to your Scrum questions.
+This training teaches facilitation to find helpful answers to your Scrum questions.

 The training style is not “sit and listen”.
-This is an interactive training where the majority of the time you will be working with games and Liberating Structure techniques to tackle your problems.
+This is an interactive training where the majority of the time you will be working with Innovation games, Liberating Structures and various other facilitation techniques to tackle your problems.

 For every facilitation technique used in the class, there will be sufficient amount of time spent on debriefing the facilitation technique itself.
 The result is you will not only get answers to your questions, but you will be experiencing and learning many facilitation formats.

 This training is different from existing training: You learn how to solve real problems and how to come to results with your teams.

 This training is tailor-made.
 We expect to answer your questions and provide solutions to your problems.

 We have collected a large number of challenges from many scrum masters, managers and team members.
 We see there is a need for answering three categories of questions: